bennettdragondemos/transcript_sim_demo/README.md

 # causeway_demo

 Welcome to the Causeway transcript similarity demo.
 Please follow the instructions for a pleasant installation and running experience.
-Please refer to the pdf document for a description of the algorithm.
+Please refer to the pdf `causeway_metric.pdf` for a description of the algorithm.

 ## Installation
 I advise you to run this on python 3.9 or above, on a 16gb Ubuntu machine with a 6gb GPU.
 You can, however, run this on a CPU machine, although it will probably take a few minutes.